 It scares me how scared I get.

 A good portion of the drive required driving through Grand Canyon type roads.
 I was terrified!
-I drove around 25 miles the whole way back much to the dismay of the people behind me.
+I drove around 25 miles per hour the whole way back much to the dismay of the people behind me.
 I have no idea where this fear came from!
 But I had it again when I drove to Discovery Park a few years ago with the boys.

 Now I have fear about food!
 I get so scared that there are hidden seeds in something.
 I have dreams where I eat regular food, then realize what I’ve done and start spitting it out.